craftingcity/The-Known-World/Seattle Exports Misery/The Infection.md

 Once enraged, an L.I.H. will quickly and cognitively chase the source of it's rage and attack it, attempting grapple and bite it.

-The most potent Infection Source of L.I.H. is blood, but typical
+The most potent Infection Source of L.I.H. is blood, but other typical sources include latent bacteria on the Host's flesh, or saliva in their mouth.
 ```